Lesson of Munich

+Background

 The foreign policy of British Prime Minister Neville Chamberlain has become inextricably linked with the events of the Munich Crisis.
 The policy of appeasement and Chamberlain's delusionary announcement of a Peace for our time has resonated through the following decades as a parable of diplomatic failure.
 Together with "Waterloo" and "Versailles", the Munich Agreement has come to signify a disastrous diplomatic outcome.
 The lessons of Munich have profoundly shaped Western foreign policy ever since.
-US Presidents have cited those lessons as justifications for war in Korea, Vietnam and Iraq.
+US presidents have cited those lessons as justifications for war in Korea, Vietnam and Iraq.

 In the United States and the United Kingdom, the words "Munich" and "appeasement" are frequently invoked when demanding forthright, often military, action to resolve an international crisis and characterising a political opponent who condemns negotiation as weakness.
 After the 1986 bombing of Libya, US President Ronald Reagan argued, "Europeans who remember their history understand better than most that there is no security, no safety, in the appeasement of evil."
 Although appeasement, which is conventionally defined as the act of satisfying grievances by concessions with the aim of avoiding war, was once regarded as an effective and even honourable strategy of foreign policy, the term has since the Munich Conference symbolised cowardice, failure and weakness.
 Winston Churchill described appeasement as "one who feeds a crocodile, hoping it will eat him last".

-Many later crises were accompanied by cries of "Munich" from politicians and the media.
-In 1960, the conservative US Senator Barry Goldwater used "Munich" to describe a domestic political issue by saying that an attempt by the Republican Party to appeal to liberals was "the Munich of the Republican Party."
-In 1962, General Curtis LeMay told US President John F. Kennedy that his refusal to bomb Cuba during the Cuban Missile Crisis was "almost as bad as the appeasement at Munich", a pointed barb given that his father Joseph P. Kennedy Sr. had supported appeasement in general in his capacity as Ambassador to Britain.
-In 1965, US President Lyndon Johnson, in justifying increased military action in Vietnam, stated, "We learned from Hitler and Munich that success only feeds the appetite for aggression."
-Citing Munich in debates on foreign policy has continued to be common in the 21st century.
-During negotiations for the Iran nuclear agreement mediated by Secretary of State John Kerry, Representative John Culberson, a Texas Republican Representative, tweeted the message "Worse than Munich."
-Kerry had himself invoked Munich in a speech in France advocating military action in Syria by saying, "This is our Munich moment."
+The policies have been the subject of intense debate ever since.
+Historians' assessments have ranged from condemnation for allowing Germany to grow too strong to believing that Germany was so strong that it might well win a war and so postponement of a showdown was in the best interests of Britain and France.
+The historian Andrew Roberts argues in 2019 regarding British historians, "Indeed, it is the generally accepted view in Britain today that they were right at least to have tried".

+In the same vein, Robert Williamson noted, "Britons and French were deeply traumatized by the horrors of the First World War, and felt quite correctly that their leaders in 1914 had let themselves be drawn, far too easily, into terrible war.
+The Munich Agreement made sure that no one would think so again.
+In 1940, when Londoners had to endure the intensive German bombing, no one could say that Britain did not try to avoid this war....
+Indeed, Czechoslovakia was abandoned.
+But when Britain and France did go to war in 1939, they were still unable to save Poland from being conquered and occupied.
+Clearly, had they gone to war a year earlier, they would not have been able to save Czechoslovakia, either".